Sunday, 27 May 2012 07:36 AM

 The results were telling: 400,000 readers downloaded the book in the first 30 days of its release, becoming the most read e-book ever.
 Eventually, the book was downloaded more than one million times because friends told friends about Godin’s e-book.
 The hardcover reached number four on Amazon’s bestseller list.

-Professional Services: Mayer Brown Rowe & Maw, the tenth-largest law firm in the world, develops and hosts free web sites that provide information on legal specialties.
+Professional Services: Mayer Brown Rowe & Maw, the tenth-largest law firm in the world, develops and hosts free websites that provide information on legal specialties.

 The firm hosts sites like Securitization.net, a free online resource for information on structured finance.
 The site helps industry members stay current on global structured finance developments from a growing list of industry participants who regularly provide commentary, news, rating criteria, accounting regulation analyses, legal analyses, and deal descriptions.